-Enbridge, and its subsidiaries' pipelines are primarily regulated by CER and the company must comply with specific pipeline standards and regulations.
-These regulations help maintain the safety of our pipelines while allowing certain activities to occur, after review and under specific conditions.
+Enbridge's cross-border pipelines are regulated by the CER and the company must comply with specific pipeline standards and regulations.
+These regulations help maintain the safety of our pipelines while allowing certain activities to occur, after review and under certain conditions.

-Ground disturbance, excavation, vehicle and mobile equipment crossing and construction within the ROW and prescribed area are all subject to the legal requirements of the Canadian Energy Regulator Act (CER Act), the CER Pipeline Damage Prevention Regulations -Authorizations, and Pipeline Damage Prevention Regulations-Obligations of Pipeline Companies.
+Ground disturbance, excavation, vehicle and mobile equipment crossing and construction within the ROW and prescribed area are all subject to the legal requirements of the CER Act, the CER Pipeline Damage Prevention Regulations- Authorizations and Pipeline Damage Prevention Regulations-Obligations of Pipeline Companies.